-The air driers must not be disconnected from the windscreens.
+The air driers must not be disconnected from the windscreen.

-- (4) Disconnect cable assembly F.5 from the leg panel (7) and F.170 from the secondary fuse box, cable assembly F.67 from the centre console (6) and the earth cable from earth point number 4 (8).
+- (4) Disconnect cable assembly F.5 from the leg panel (7), cable assembly F.67 from the centre console (6) and the earth cable from earth point number 4 (8).
 Seal off the plugs and sockets with approved caps and covers.
 Unclip the cable assemblies from the aircraft's structure and coil these back to the junction box in readiness for their removal with the box. - (5) Disconnect all the remaining cable assemblies attached to J.B.2 at the plugs and sockets on the box (2) and (4).
 Seal off the plugs and sockets.
-Release the cables from the cable clamp (5) on the underside of the box and stow the cables clear of the box.

-- (6) Release the box from the aircraft's structure by removing the attachment bolts that pass through the mounting angle at the forward face of the box and those through the lower port side of the box.
+Release the cables from the cable clamp (5) on the underside of the box and stow the cables clear of the box. - (6) Release the box from the aircraft's structure by removing the attachment bolts that pass through the mounting angle at the forward face of the box and those through the lower port side of the box.

-- (7) Remove the box, complete with cable assemblies F.5, F.67, F.170 and the earth cable, by withdrawing the box downwards, to starboard and aft into the cabin.
+- (7) Remove the box, complete with cable assemblies F.5, F.67 and the earth cable, by withdrawing the box downwards, to starboard and aft into the cabin.